 You can easily shake up an extra $100 per month just by canceling your unused services.
 This is a fun and easy way to start your year-end financial planning by saving some money.

-Calculate Your Taxes Ahead of Time –
+Calculate Your Taxes Now –

 You can start preparing your tax statements at the end of the year.
 It’s best not to actually do any of the final math or fill out the statements yet because things could change in the last month or two.
 Instead, you should just look at your income and taxes paid so far to see what you can expect on your tax return.

 This will give you advance warning in the unfortunate event that you owe money come tax season.
 It’s better to realize you are $1,000 short on taxes in December than in March.
 Ideally, you won’t ever be surprised with a tax bill, but it’s better to discover it early than late.

 If you are expecting a healthy tax return, it’s fun to find out about that too.
 You can account for that money and have a plan way ahead of time.
 This helps to avoid impulse spending that occurs when a lump sum of unexpected money drops into your account.
 Consider using your return to pay off debts or get ahead on your retirement fund.
 These are the simplest ways to fast-forward your path towards financial freedom.

 Investing is one of the great joys of life.
 As a reward for being patient and putting your money to good use, you are able to grow your net worth until you have financial independence.
 Good investing rewards you and passes on that reward to future generations.